eugene-eeo/graphlite/docs/usage.rst

 Note that you can only iterate over the iterable, because internally Graphlite uses the ``itertools.islice`` function to generate an iterable that takes the slice into account.
+Basically, the need to do this is because we:

+ - Need to take ``slice.step`` into account
+ - Want to prevent people from doing queries like ``graph.find(...)[1:].union(...)`` because these are not allowed in SQLite, as only the rightmost select can contain a ``LIMIT`` statement.

 --------------
 Deleting Edges